-Appendix: Manual configuration table
+Appendix B: Manual configuration tables

-We strongly recommend using the iApp template to configure the BIG-IP system for E-Business Suite.
+We strongly recommend using the iApp template to configure the BIG-IP system for Microsoft SharePoint.
 Users familiar with the BIG-IP system can use the following table to manually configure the BIG-IP system.
 The table contains a list of configuration objects along with any non-default settings you should configure as a part of this deployment.
-Settings not mentioned in the table can be configured as applicable for your configuration.
+Settings not mentioned can be configured as applicable for your configuration.
 For specific instructions on configuring individual objects, see the online help or product manuals.